sun-umn/PyGRANSO/README.md

 ## Notes on Documentation

 PyGRANSO is a PyTorch-enabled port of GRANSO with auto-differentiation, and some of its documentation uses MATLAB conventions.
-Please see the notes for the data structures used in PyGRANSO and note that:
+In the PyGRANSO source code docstrings, please note that:

-* `struct` refers to `pygransoStruct`, which is a simple class that users need to use for specifying their problems and options
+* `struct` refers to `pygransoStruct`, which is a simple class that users need to use for specifying their problems and options.
-* Vector and matrix refer to PyTorch tensor with *(n,1)* and *(m,n)* dimension
+* Vector and matrix refer to PyTorch tensor with *(n,1)* and *(m,n)* dimension, respectively.

 ## Acknowledgements